joosy/guides/guides/blog/forms.md

 {% assign gist_id = 2822781 %}

-Joosy includes a very powerfull tool to make forms handling really comfortable. `Joosy.Form` wraps your html form and makes it totally AJAXified.
+Joosy includes a very powerful tool to make forms handling really comfortable. `Joosy.Form` wraps your html form and makes it totally AJAXified.
 No matter if it contains text data or files.
-So you wrap it and whenver it gets submited you get one of your hooks called (they can be `success`, `error`, `progress`) with the response data passed in.
+So you wrap it and whenever it gets submited you get one of your hooks called (they can be `success`, `error`, `progress`) with the response data passed in.

 Besides "AJAXification" it either helps you handle fields management (in conjuction with resources) and invalidation.
 Both of these will be greatly covered among this chapter.